HannahBeattie/HannahBeattie/README.md

-- 🧬 Hi, I’m @HannahBeattie 👩🏼‍🎤
+- 🧬 Hello, I am hannah.
-- 🪅 I’m interested in ART, MUSIC, INSECTS and holistic learning through play 🧠
+- 🪅 I am interested in art, music, insects and holistic learning
-- 🌱 I’m currently learning how to code (!!!)
+- 🌱 I recently graduated from Dev Academy
-- 👁️ My mascot is a creature who has an eyeball for a head(!)
+- 🧠 My background is in design, writin, art and photography